-Individuals who received tax refunds via direct deposit for their 2019 tax returns will receive an electronic Economic Impact Payment directly to their account.
+Individuals who received tax refunds via direct deposit for their 2019 or 2020 tax returns will receive an electronic Economic Impact Payment directly to their account.
 Individuals who have not provided their bank account information to the IRS will receive their economic impact payment either via a pre-paid card or in the form of a check which may be deposited into your account using our Mobile App or at one our ATMs or branch drive-up windows.

 What happens if I have a negative balance when a federal government stimulus payment is deposited into my account?